Les Maisons Brûlées is an estate founded by Michel Augé -a former head of one of the first biodynamic cooperatives in France- and his wife Beatrice.

 Words by Jules Dressner, photos by John Kafarski and Jules Dressner.

-The first time I visited Les Maisons Brûlées, Michel Augé asked us to participate in his favorite experiment, which involves his guests walking though the entire vineyard without saying a word, then asking: "How did it make you feel?"
+The first time I visited Les Maisons Brûlées, Michel Augé asked us to participate in his favorite experiment: having his guests walk though the entire vineyard without saying a word, then asking: "How did it make you feel?"

-Even though this was only back in the summer of 2011, I didn't get what he was trying to accomplish with this.
-How did it make me feel?
+Even though this was only back in the summer of 2011, I didn't get what he was trying to accomplish with at the time.
+How did walking through the vineyard "make me feel"?
 I replied that I didn't know, that it was a vineyard, that it was pretty...
 Michel nodded, but asked again: "But how did it make you feel?"

 From Noella Morantin's, it took us a whole 4 minutes to arrive to Michel and Béatrice Augé's farm.